puterboy/HAOS-kiosk/haoskiosk/README.md

 ##### Additional notes regarding gesture naming:

 - `ANY` is a wildcard matching any gesture
+- Corners are named: CORNER_TOPLEFT, CORNER_TOPRIGHT, CORNER_BOTLEFT,
+  CORNER_BOTRIGHT
 - `DRAG` and `SWIPE` differ primarily in velocity (`SWIPE` is faster)
 - Both `DRAG` and `SWIPE` may include suffixes `_LEFT`, `_RIGHT`, `_UP`, or
   `_DOWN`
 - Undirected `DRAG`/`SWIPE` act as wildcards for their directional variants
 - `LONG` can take the optional device-specific suffixes `_CLICK` or `TAP`
-- `CORNER_TOP` triggers if the Click/Tap occurs in the extreme top-right corner
+- CORNER\_<name> triggers when click or tap is in within "click_dim" of the named corner (default 5 pixels)
 - `DRAG`, `SWIPE`, and `LONG` (and their variants) are always single-click gestures
 - Matching is case-insensitive